PhD researcher, University of Antwerp

 Senior researcher in Practical Philosophy, University of Gothenburg

-Sofia Bonicalzi is a postdoctoral researcher associated with the Chair of Philosophy of Mind, at the LMU.
-Starting in February 2020, she will be a senior researcher (RTD-b, tenure track) at Roma Tre University.
+Postdoctoral researcher associated with the Chair of Philosophy of Mind, at the LMU.
+Senior researcher (RTD-b, tenure track) at Roma Tre University.

 Sofia specialises in philosophy of mind/action, philosophy of cognitive neuroscience, and moral psychology.
 Her current research interests focus on the philosophy of volition, action and responsibility (in particular: epistemic and control conditions of responsibility, scepticism on responsibility, backward and forward-looking views of responsibility, moral luck, akrasia and responsibility).
 Before joining the LMU, she has been a postdoctoral researcher at the Institute of Cognitive Neuroscience, UCL (Action and Body Group) and at the School of Advanced Study (UoL), working on theoretical aspects of volition, intentions, and responsibility, and carrying out experimental work on the cognitive neuroscience of actions and intentions.